 Nowadays, fleas prefer our furry friends to humans, and also prefer cats to dogs.
 Keep this in mind if you live in a multi-pet household, especially with an outdoor cat.

-“If there is a flea issue in the household, it’s usually the cat that’s the issue,” explains California veterinary dermatologist Dr. Nicole Eckholm.
-“If there are stray or feral cats in the neighborhood, they can be the source of the problem.”
+“If there is a flea issue in the household, it’s usually the cat that’s the issue,” explains veterinary dermatologist Dr. Nicole Eckholm.
+“If there are stray or feral cats in the neighbourhood, they can be the source of the problem.”

 “It would take a huge number of fleas to cause problems in a dog that is not flea allergic,” Dr. Eckholm clarifies.
 “And if that’s the case, you’re going to be seeing them on your dog.”

 The increase of carpeting in homes has made flea problems worse, and infestations have been harder to eradicate.
 Regular washing of bedding in hot water and vacuuming with a powerful hoover can help reduce the number of eggs and larvae around the house.

 Flea allergy is one of the most common conditions afflicting dogs today, and one of four main types of allergies typically found in dogs.
 We’ve already detailed the signs and treatments of environmental allergies, but now we’re talking fleas.